4 |

 1.7857 |

-Martin, however, states that the salma was 4.44 acres, which may be due to taking the a commercially convenient conversion, 3½ palmi = 1 English yard, which makes the canna about 2.090 meters.
+Martin, however, states that the salma was 4.44 acres, which may be due to taking a commercially convenient conversion, 3½ palmi = 1 English yard, which makes the canna about 2.090 meters.
 That equivalence seems to have rippled through Maltese measures.

 1. United Nations, 1966.